 This weekend, I was halfway through assembling ingredients for a yellow cake when I realized that I’d forgotten to set out butter to soften.
 Again.
 I keep the sticks of butter I use for baking in the freezer, so setting them out to soften them ahead of time takes a little more foresight than I usually seem to have, unfortunately.
 Thankfully I have a few tricks up my sleeve to quickly soften butter whenever I forget to plan ahead.

-Instead, there are much better methods for softening hard butter in a pinch, like cutting it into small cubes, pounding it with a rolling pin, or setting it over a warm water bath.
+There are much better methods for softening hard butter in a pinch, like cutting it into small cubes, pounding it with a rolling pin, or setting it over a warm water bath.
 And remember, butter is officially softened and ready to use when it can be easily squished between your thumb and forefinger.

 1. Cut the butter into small chunks.

 Small chunks soften much quicker than the whole stick — especially if placed near the warming stove.
 Or for nearly frozen butter that needs a quick thaw, try grating the butter on the large holes of a box grater for quick softening.

 2. Pound the butter.

 This is a fun way to take out your frustrations!
 Put the butter in a zip-top bag and use a rolling pin or meat pounder to flatten the butter (like we do when making Kouign Amann).
 This softens the butter while still keeping it cool.
 A few minutes on the counter and the butter will be up to room temperature.
 Don’t go crazy over whacking — instead 3 to 4 quick slaps to get the stick into a flat even layer is all you need.